kubryant/kubryant.in-old/README.md

 # kubryant.in
 source code for my website

-it's made with Node/Angular in ES6
-server side code is transpiled by Babel client side code is transpiled by Babel and bundled with Webpack
+it's made with Node/Angular in ES6 behind Nginx server side code is transpiled by Babel client side code is transpiled by Babel and bundled with Webpack